 Built in Cell picker GUI for for semi-automatic or manual cell segmentation

 Dual Scanhead setup for ScanImage 2015.
 Two independent scan heads allow for simultaneous imaging and photostimulation.
 A dichroic mirror combines the two scan paths into the same objective.

 ScanImage Photostimulation Requirements

 The minimum requirement to use the Photostimulation module is a microscope with a galvo-galvo scanhead.
 Resonant-galvo scanners are not supported for photostimulation.
 A microscope with a resonant-galvo-galvo scan head is supported.
 In this case, the resonant mirror is shut off during stimulation.
-The galvo control board must be an X-series national instruments DAQ.
+The galvo control board must be one of the following: A Vidrio vDAQ or a X-series National Instruments DAQ.
 A pockels cell is also required for the stimulation laser.

 A microscope with a single scan path can use the photostimulation module, but stimulation cannot happen simultaneously with imaging.
 Imaging must be aborted before stimulating, then can be resumed after the stimulation is complete.
 If it is desired to accomplish simultaneous photostimulation and imaging using a microscope with a single scan path, the power box feature may be effective.

 ScanImage Photostimulation can be most effectively utilized by a microscope with dual scan paths, as depicted in the figure on the right.
 This setup allows simultaneous imaging and stimulation with complete spatial and temporal independence.

 Effectively using the Photostimulation requires 3 main steps: